Sally Clausen: Career

 At Southeastern, Clausen listed her accomplishments as president as having obtained $80 million in capital improvements, a 23 percent increase in faculty salaries, a 51 percent increase in state appropriations, a large increase in private funding, and a 68 percent boost in African-American enrollment.

-In 2009, Clausen retired as the sixth commissioner of higher education, just a year after she had assumed the position in July 2008, at an annual salary of $425,000.
+In 2009, Clausen retired as the sixth commissioner of higher education, a year after she had assumed the position in July 2008, at an annual salary of $425,000.
 She did not inform the regents that she was retiring.
 Instead, a day later she was rehired as the commissioner.
 This maneuver boosted her pay to $515,625.
-Her higher pay was $90,625 more than if she had not retired and then returned to her duties.
 She received a lump-sum payment in mid-August 2009 for three hundred hours of unused vacation time and two hundred hours of remaining sick leave.
 When news of this situation leaked, Clausen said that she had considered retiring to help care for a special-needs grandchild in Houston.
 But she decided to remain commissioner.
 Amid controversy over her action, Clausen said that she would reduce her salary in 2010 to $199,000 as a gesture to show solidarity with employees placed under wage restraints and a proposed 30 percent cut in state higher education spending announced by the administration of Governor Bobby Jindal.
 The controversy caused her to retire from the State of Louisiana in June 2010.